 This easy and healthy garlic tofu stir-fry recipe is loaded with authentic flavors and it tastes better than take-out.
-Soft on the inside, with a light golden crisp on the outside, this tofu recipe pairs perfectly with cooked veggies or your favorite rice.
+Soft on the inside, with a light golden crisp exterior on the outside, this tofu recipe pairs perfectly with cooked veggies or your favorite rice.

 Growing up, garlic tofu stir fry was my favorite dish that my dad would cook.
 He had the most amazing tofu recipe that I would always beg him to make.